vstinner/unicode_book/unicode.rst

 Unicode standard explains how to decompose a character.
 For example, the precomposed character ç (U+00C7, Latin capital letter C with cedilla) can be written as the sequence of two characters: {¸ (U+0327, Combining cedilla), c (U+0043, Latin capital letter C)}.
-This decomposition can be useful to search a substring in a text, e.g. remove diacritic is pratical for the user.
+This decomposition can be useful when searching for a substring in a text, e.g. removing the diacritic is pratical for the user.
 The decomposed form is called Normal Form D (**NFD**) and the precomposed form is called Normal Form C (**NFC**).